 6. Oyster Mushroom (Pleurotus Ostreatus)

-If you prefer a mushroom variety that you can easily grow at home, oyster mushrooms are the best candidate.
-Trust me!
-I have tried, and now I can enjoy them all year round.
-Indeed, they can grow well on decaying rot or woody trees.
+If you prefer a mushroom variety that you can easily grow at home to enjoy all year ground, oyster mushrooms are the best candidate.
+They can grow well on decaying rot or woody trees.

 And as they are so easy to grow, these fungi are affordable.
 It has an oyster-shaped cap in a grayish-brown hue with a mildly sweet flavor.
 Do not worry; it does not taste like oysters at all but still has a subtle seafood hint in every bite.

 Some people also claim this variety has a light touch of anise, making them a great ingredient in many cooking recipes like soups, salad, or stir-fry.
 Raw oyster mushrooms are quite firm and chewy, but they will have a chicken-like texture after being cooked.